Trimpsuz/xmanager/README.md

-# Website to prvoide download links for [xManager](https://github.com/Team-xManager/xManager)
+# Website to provide download links for [xManager](https://github.com/Team-xManager/xManager)

 No more app required just to download apks